20% TO 30% OF PEOPLE INITIALLY DIAGNOSED WITH EARLY STAGE DISEASE WILL DEVELOP METASTATIC BREAST CANCER

 Share with us using the #ItsAboutTimeMets hashtag, or submit your story via the website.

 The It’s About Time campaign launched in 2015 in an effort to raise awareness of metastatic breast cancer by elevating the stories and voices of those living with MBC and their families, supported by a variety of partners from across the country.
+Since then, we have expanded to add the voices of other metastatic cancer patients – because they all face similar challenges and heartaches when it comes to accessing care and treatment.
 The stories expressed on this site are the authors’ own and do not necessarily reflect the view of the campaign, other storytellers or partners.

 MAKE A DIFFERENCE